Castle Tour Packages in Ireland

 Quick, secure payment and financial safety as standard

 About Your Ireland Castle Vacation

-Uncover tales of Ireland’s dramatic past on an expert-curated road trip where you can explore at your own pace.
-Visit as many historic Irish castles and manors as you like, soak up incredible coastal scenery and experience Dublin’s lively music scene.
+Uncover tales of Ireland’s dramatic past on an expert-curated package where you can explore at your own pace.
+Visit historic Irish castles and manors, soak up incredible coastal scenery and experience Dublin’s lively music scene.
 You’ll also benefit from the insider knowledge of your regional travel consultant.

 When you book a castle tour in Ireland with Nordic Visitor, you get: